Canopy's Staff and Board of Directors

 Nicole leads the strategic direction of Canopy and ensures the organization advances its mission with maximum efficiency and effect.
 Fueled by a deep commitment to social justice and a passion for wild places, Nicole strives for the creation of a compassionate society where our natural world is respected and valued beyond its resource values.
 A firm believer that we could be doing things in a better way, Nicole is committed to ensuring that the power and influence of the North American market leverages tangible eco-solutions and on the ground conservation gains for the world's forests, species and climate.

 Nicole is the recipient of the Alan Thomas Fellowship, an Ashoka Fellowship, a Canadian Environment Award Gold Medal and numerous print and publishing industry awards.
-Named one of Canada's 50 Most Influential People in Graphic Communication for the past four years, Nicole sits on the board of Students for a Free Tibet and the Environmental Paper Network, among others.
+Named one of Canada's 50 Most Influential People in Graphic Communication for the past four years, Nicole sits on numerous NGO board and advisory bodies.
 She has also accepted numerous awards on behalf of Canopy including the Benny Award for Outstanding Corporate Campaigning.

 Amanda has worked as an international environmental consultant and managed the corporate engagement strategy for a $3.4 billion ethical investment fund.
 She brings a decade of experience in understanding environmental policy, regulation and business risk.